Navigation suspended from Bowling to Lock 21 - Kelvin Aqueduct, Maryhill

 Update: 26th February

-The fish rescue, conducted by APEM, is underway along the section of canal set for dewatering.
-Fish are being moved from here to other sections of the canal ahead of the full dewatering and engineering works.
+The first phase of the fish relocation, conducted by APEM, is now completed .
+Fish have been moved from here to other sections of the canal ahead of the full dewatering and engineering works.

 Contact us